miguelrincon/miguelrincon.github.io/pages/miguels-interview-kit.md

 title: Miguel's Interview Kit
 ---

 Interview coming up?
 Are you interviewing... bing interviewed?
 Use these reference questions and answers!
+(Strong focus on front-end development).

+* This will become a table of contents (this text will be scraped).
+{:toc}

 # JavaScript Questions